Saturday, October 19, 2024

 Darrell was a good preacher or as my late friend Lester Collins would say of himself, he was adequate.
 Darrell was a good and loving pastor and again as my friend would say of himself, he was adequate.
 Darrell was a capable theologian but as my friend would say of himself, he was adequate.
 I think Darrell would agree with this assessment.
 None of these things in my mind set Darrell apart from many of our colleagues.

-I remember he and I were having lunch at the old Tatar campus of the First Baptist Church in Pasadena; Texas and we were talking about a mutual friend of ours, Estol Williams, ho was pastor of the Boulevard Baptist Church and my pastor.
+I remember he and I were having lunch at the old Tatar campus of the First Baptist Church in Pasadena; Texas and we were talking about a mutual friend of ours, Estol Williams, who was pastor of the Boulevard Baptist Church and my pastor.
 Darrell said, “You know Brother Estol and I went to seminary together.”
 I replied that I had understood that they had.
 He then replied, “I would never have graduated from seminary if it hadn’t been for Estol.
 I struggled with Greek and were it not for his tutoring me in Greek I’d have never passed that course.”
 Darrell could never be accused of thinking more highly of himself that he should.

 No, Darrell’s most notable characteristic was that he loved people and he desired that all of them that came into the realm in which he resided come to know Jesus as Savior and Lord.
 I think that love for people is the engine behind another trait that marked his character . . . he never seemed to need to search for someone’s name.
-If he was ever introduced to you, he never forgot you and would great you by name.
+If he was ever introduced to you, he never forgot you and would greet you by name.

 I recall when I was in seminary, we had returned to Pasadena to visit family and decided to attend First Baptist Church on Wednesday evening.
 It was their business meeting and I remember slipping in and sitting with my aunt (a member there).
 Darrell welcomed three new people into the church by Baptism, brought a really short message.
 Right in the middle of that message he looked up, saw us sitting there and stopped his message to welcome me, my wife, my two children by name and ask about our dog by name.
 He never met the dog that I know of and we had only seen him once or twice since meeting him at 15 years old.
 That told me he had been following our ministry from that first meeting.
 He truly cared.